 Notes: Service and visitor modes, not queuing.
 Service time is scheduled on fixed nights so, e.g., seeing requirements do not apply.
 Objects included in the TNG Protected Target List cannot be requested.
 If the scheduling requires a time-sharing agreement with other groups (e.g., for a monitoring with HARPS-N), it must be agreed before submitting the proposal.

 Fractional nights can be requested in 1 hour blocks, assume 9hr per night.

-A Long-Term programme on the optical counterparts of gravitational wave events is already running at TNG.
-Therefore, proposals on this topic will not be accepted anymore.
+A long-term programme on the optical counterparts of gravitational wave events is already running at TNG.
+Therefore, proposals on this topic will not be accepted.